 Jim Landers is a retired journalist who lives in Edmonds with his wife Lynn.

-I have a blended family with five daughters and two sons and six grandchildren.
+He has a blended family with five daughters and two sons and six grandchildren.

 Committee Chairs and Board Members

 Linda Borofka and her husband Brian moved to Edmonds from Milwaukee about four years ago to be closer to their family including 3 grandchildren.
-She retired from her 40 year career as a physical therapist list year.
+She retired from her 40 year career as a physical therapist last year.
 She is a volunteer with Edmonds in Bloom garden tour and belongs to the Floretum Garden Club.
 Supporting activities of the historical society that allow the preservation of Edmonds’ history is very important to Linda.
 She and Brain joined the Society shortly after settling in Edmonds and both have served on several committees.
 She was elected to the Board two years ago and is now the Chair of the Membership Committee.